Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Stability of Covariate Balancing Weights

 \end{prop}

-The stability bound for MMD weights highlights the crucial roles of the parameters $R$ and $\lambda_\textup{MMD}$.
-The additional sup-norm constraint $||\w||_{\infty} \le R$ was introduced specifically to improve the stability of the MMD weights, preventing any single subject from receiving an extremely large weight.
+The stability bound for MMD highlights the crucial roles of the parameters $R_\textup{MMD}$ and $\lambda_\textup{MMD}$.
+The additional sup-norm constraint $\|\w\|_{\infty}\le R_\textup{MMD}$ is introduced to improve stability by preventing any single subject from receiving an extremely large weight.

-The proposition shows that the regularization parameter $\lambda_{\textup{MMD}}$ also determines the weight sensitivity to data perturbation.
-When $\lambda_\textup{MMD}$ is $O(n^{2})$, the bound grows linearly with the sample size $n$, resulting in the worst bound where small changes in the data can lead to significant shifts in the weights.
-Conversely, when $\lambda_\textup{MMD}$ is set to $O(1)$, the bound becomes $O(1/n)$.
+The proposition also shows that the regularization parameter $\lambda_{\textup{MMD}}$ governs the sensitivity of the weights to data perturbation.
+When $\lambda_\textup{MMD}$ is $O(1)$, the bound grows linearly with the sample size $n$, so a small change in the data can induce a substantial shift in the weights.
+In contrast, when $\lambda_\textup{MMD}$ is of order $O(n^{2})$, the bound becomes $O(1/n)$.

+A useful intuition for this weaker stability is that the MMD objective is built from kernel Gram matrices, so a single-record perturbation modifies an entire row and column of the coupled quadratic program rather than only a localized term.
+As a result, its effect propagates more globally through the optimization problem, making the solution more sensitive to perturbations unless sufficiently strong regularization is imposed.

-This relationship highlights an important trade-off: choosing a larger $\lambda_\textup{MMD}$ enhances stability but may compromise the balance in covariate distributions, while a smaller $\lambda_\textup{MMD}$ improves balance at the cost of stability.
-Therefore, in practice, the optimal choice of $\lambda_\textup{MMD}$ should carefully balance these competing objectives based on the specific characteristics of the dataset and the requirements of the analysis.
+This highlights an important trade-off: choosing a larger $\lambda_\textup{MMD}$ enhances stability but may compromise covariate balance, whereas a smaller $\lambda_\textup{MMD}$ improves balance at the cost of stability.
+In practice, the choice of $\lambda_\textup{MMD}$ should therefore balance these competing objectives in light of the data structure and the target application.